 Compensation.
+The Portfolio Manager of the Adviser is compensated by the Adviser in the form of a fixed base salary and discretionary bonus that is not tied to the performance of the Funds.
 The Portfolio Managers of the Sub-Adviser are compensated by the Sub-Adviser in the form of a fixed base salary and discretionary bonus that is not tied to the performance of the Funds.

 Portfolio Managers' Share Ownership.
-As of the date of this SAI, the Fund has not commenced operations, and therefore, the Portfolio Managers do not beneficially own shares of the Fund.
+As of the date of this SAI, the Portfolio Managers did not beneficially own shares of the Fund.